OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/drs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since migrations add overhead, administrators can set a **migration threshold** to limit the number of migrations per optimization cycle.
 You need to balance this setting: an aggressive threshold may negatively impact performance, while a conservative approach could overlook opportunities for improving the performance of the cluster.

-By default, the number of migrations is not limited, that is the migration threshold is `-1`.
+By default, the number of migrations is not limited (i.e. the migration threshold is ``-1``).

 Automation Levels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Administrators can choose different automation levels:
+Administrators can choose between different automation levels:

 - **Manual**: Recommendations are displayed, but migrations must be manually approved.
 - **Partial**: Migrations are periodically generated and require approval before execution.